 Oh!
 Well hello.
 You're still here?
 Perhaps Pauline has piqued your interest?

-I am actively seeking volunteers to read and offer thoughts on the script.
 If you would like to share your time and expertise toward the development of Miss Major please email me at lea(at)leagulino.com.

 Pauline sings Trust To Luck while in captivity. image source shelter in place shadow theater, Gulino